hitesh911/EV_research/README.md

 ### ***Finding***
 I didn't find information about their fundings, So it is not clear whether it has raised funding from external investors.
+## *** 6.
+BluSmart***
+BluSmart was co-founded on 14 January 2019[4] by Anmol Singh Jaggi, Puneet Singh Jaggi, and Punit K Goyal.
+In the same month, BluSmart partnered with Mahindra & Mahindra[5] to launch the first batch of EVs on the platform.
+In September 2019, the company, led by JITO Angel Network, Investment Office of Deepika Padukone, raised an angel round of US$3 million
+### ***Services***
+BluSmart operates in Gurugram and South Delhi.
+Users can book a cab using the Android or iOS Mobile App.
+In June 2020, BluSmart also introduced imulti-hour rentals.
+BluSmart also launched EV intercity rides from Delhi NCR to Chandigarh, Jaipur

+### ***Business Model***
+BluSmart functions on an asset-light business model.
+Cars are procured on a monthly lease from companies like [EESL](https://eeslindia.org/en/about-us/#:~:text=Energy%20Efficiency%20Services%20Limited%20(EESL)%20is%20promoted%20by%20Ministry%20of,POWERGRID%20Corporation%20of%20India%20Limited.).
+The company's mobile application can be used to purchase rides that are similar to Uber, Ola Cabs and Lyft.
+The company advertises itself as the 100% electric mobility solution in the world.
+The company uses all electric cars with their own branding on it.

+## ***7. Vogo***
+Vogo is an Indian-based bike rental service company that offers [dockless](https://en.wikipedia.org/wiki/Scooter-sharing_system) scooters and motorcycles on rent.
+The company was founded in 2016 by Anand Ayyadurai and Padmanabhan Balakrishnan.
+It is headquartered in Bangalore, India, and operates in over five cities in India.

+### ***Services & Business Model***
+Vogo's business model is based on offering two-wheeler rentals on an hourly, daily, weekly, or monthly basis.
+Users can book a ride using the Vogo app and pick up the bike from a designated parking spot or have it delivered to their doorstep.
+The company offers helmets and other safety gear for rent as well.
+Vogo currently operates a fleet of both conventional and electric two-wheelers.
+While Vogo has expressed an interest in transitioning towards electric vehicles (EVs) to promote sustainable mobility, their current fleet includes both gasoline-powered and electric two-wheelers.
+### ***Expansion***
+Vogo is currently operating with fleet of both conventional or electric two-wheelers but they are mainly focusing on dockless area so whey are shifting their infrastructure towards Ev's
+### ***Funding***
+Vigi has raised a tital of $191M in funding over 13 rounds.
+Their latest funding was raised on Feb 18,2021 from a Series C round.

+## ***8. Yulu***
+Yulu is an Indian bike-sharing company that offers dockless bicycles and electric bikes for rent.
+The company was founded in 2017 by Amit Gupta, Naveen Dachuri, Hemant Gupta, and RK Mishra.
+It is headquartered in Bangalore, India, and currently operates in several cities across India.
+Main is to improve traffic congestion and air pollution in urban India.

+### ***Services & Business Model***
+Yulu's business model is based on providing an affordable, sustainable, and eco-friendly mode of transportation for short trips in urban areas.
+The company offers bicycles and electric bikes that can be rented through their mobile app.
+Users can locate a bike near their location, unlock it using the app, and ride to their destination.
+After completing their trip, they can park the bike at a designated parking area or Yulu zone

+### ***Expansion***
+Yulu has partnered with various organizations to promote sustainable mobility and reduce traffic congestion.
+For example, the company has partnered with the Indian Railways to offer bike-sharing services at railway stations.
+They have also partnered with several municipal corporations and educational institutions to provide bike-sharing services in these areas.
+### ***Funding***
+Yulu has received funding from various investors, including Blume Ventures, 3one4 Capital, and Bajaj Auto.
+Yulu has raised a total of $118.2M in fundings over 7 rounds.
+Latest funding was raised on Nov 14,2022 from a Debt Financing round.
+## ***9. Lyft***
+Lyft is a transportation network company based in San Francisco, California.
+It was founded in 2012 by Logan Green and John Zimmer.
+Lyft operates a mobile app that connects riders with drivers for ridesharing services.
+It is like Uber ,ola but also includes ride sharing like carpooling etc.
+### ***Services & Business Modle***
+Lyft's business model is based on providing affordable, convenient, and safe transportation services to its customers.
+The company offers a range of services, including standard rides, shared rides, luxury rides, and bike-sharing services.
+Customers can book rides through the Lyft app and track the location of their driver in real-time.

+### ***Expansion***
+Lyft operates in over 600 cities in the United States and Canada.
+The company has also expanded into other transportation services, including electric scooters and autonomous vehicles.
+### ***Issues***
+Lyft has faced a number of regulatory and legal challenges over the years, particularly in relation to the classification of its drivers as independent contractors rather than employees.
+The company has also faced criticism over safety concerns, particularly related to the background checks and training provided to its drivers.
+### ***Improvements***
+Despite these challenges, Lyft has experienced significant growth since its launch.
+The company went public in 2019 and has continued to expand its operations and services.
+Lyft has also made a commitment to sustainability and reducing its carbon footprint.
+The company has launched various initiatives to promote electric vehicles and reduce the environmental impact of its operations.